More Bang for the Buck: Process Reward Modeling with Entropy-Driven Uncertainty: Related Works

-Math-Shepherd PRM~\citep{wang2024mathshepherdverifyreinforcellms} employs a two-stage process: the base model generates solution traces via self-consistency sampling, and a symbolic checker verifies answers and propagates binary labels to intermediate steps.
+However, key challenges remain, such as the difficulty of obtaining high-quality labels and the limited effectiveness of current PRM approaches~\citep{deepseekai2025deepseekr1incentivizingreasoningcapability,wu2024metarewardinglanguagemodelsselfimproving,sun2024easytohardgeneralizationscalablealignment,yin2025dynamicgeneralizableprocessreward}.
+Math-Shepherd PRM~\citep{wang2024mathshepherdverifyreinforcellms} employs a two-stage process.
+The base model generates solution traces via self-consistency sampling, and a symbolic checker verifies answers and propagates binary labels to intermediate steps.
 This automatic chain annotation reduces manual effort and supports efficient PRM training.
+Omega PRM~\citep{luo2024improvemathematicalreasoninglanguage} frames the problem-solving procedure as a search tree problem, using Monte-Carlo Tree Search to decompose tasks and explore promising branches.
+The PRM predictions guide tree exploration and serve as rewards during policy optimization, enhancing exploration efficiency and reasoning capability.